Marsha Vaughn Profile

 M.MFT, Marriage and Family Therapy, Abilene Christian University, 1995

 Before coming to Judson in 2001, Dr. Vaughn worked as a hospital chaplain and as an addictions counselor.
 More recently she has worked with non-government organizations (NGOs) in Ghana and Zambia.
-She will spend the fall 2012 semester as visiting faculty at Harlaxton College in England, the British campus of the University of Evansville (Indiana).
+She spent the fall 2012 semester as visiting faculty at Harlaxton College in England, the British campus of the University of Evansville (Indiana).

 - Marriage & the Family